maehw/snowbirdopter/README.md

 The serial port settings *38400 baud*, *8N1* and *no handshakes* are automatically configured by the Python script.

-If Snowbirdopter reports
+If snowbirdopter reports
 ```
 [ERROR] Internal error occured.
 Exception: "Serial device is not available."
 ```
-you should check the access rights for your serial device's port and change them if necessary, eg. execute "sudo chmod 666 /dev/ttyUSB0".
+and you are sure that the given device exists you should check the access rights for your serial device's port and change them if necessary, e.g. execute `sudo chmod 666 /dev/ttyUSB0`.
+Please check [the web](https://askubuntu.com/questions/58119/changing-permissions-on-serial-port) for alternatives like `udev` rules or permission groups.

 ## How to build a loadable and executable binary

-Get an ARM cross-compiler, e.g. GCC.
+You will find pre-compiled binaries in the examples/ subfolder.
+To modify them or run your own code you'll need to get an ARM cross-compiler, e.g. GCC.
 For Linux the process looks as follows:

 ```
 sudo apt install binutils-arm-linux-gnueabi